 I went out trick or treating with the kids for a while tonight.
 Little dressed as a firefighter, and was unbelievably cute, as usual.
 His energy was boundless, and I loved to watch him run from house to house.
 Luckily for me, he had to stop at each place, so I was able to catch up before he left me in the dust.
 He was also very chatty everywhere he went.
 He talked to people about their decorations, their candy, the accessories that his costume had, and what feats of heroism he would achieve if he was a real firefighter.

 At one house, he went up to get candy at the door.
 On the front porch, two older women were sitting on chairs talking while a man was handing out candy to the kids.
-Simon turned the nearest of the two old women, looked at her for a moment and said, "I think you are a witch."
+Little turned the nearest of the two old women, looked at her for a moment and said, "I think you are a witch."

 I'm pretty sure she wasn't anything of the sort.
 Just an old woman in dark clothes.
-I grabbed Simon by the hand, said, "C'mon, Little, let's go to the next house," and hustled him out of there.
+I grabbed him by the hand, said, "C'mon, Little, let's go to the next house," and hustled him out of there.
 It was, admittedly, dark, so he sort of has an excuse, but he's also just a kid, and clueless about social niceties.

 Everywhere we went, Little got comments about his firefighter costume.
 I think there's a decent number of firefighters living in our neighborhood.
 At one house, the woman complimented him on his outfit, then pointed to the skull decoration on their porch bench.
 It was wearing a real fireman's hat.
 "We love firefighter's here," she said.